StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 Set the hostname if it is not correct.

-Throughout this tutorial we use the names `frontend.example.org` and `node1.example.org` for the Front End and Node, respectively.
+Throughout this tutorial we use the variables $FRONTEND_HOST ($FRONTEND_IP) and $NODE_HOST ($NODE_IP) for the Front End and Node hostnames (IP addresses), respectively.
 Change these to the proper names for your physical machines when running the commands.

 ### SSH Configuration